As new challenges emerge in this ever-changing world, engineers develop solutions to make the world a better place for tomorrow.

-As our modern infrastructures age, Civil Engineers become sought-after candidates in diverse fields such as airport development, highway transportation, and municipal planning.
-Electrical engineers establish careers in a tremendously wide range of options including clean energy, robotics, and instrumentation, among many others.
+As our modern infrastructures age, civil engineers become sought-after candidates in diverse fields such as airport development, highway transportation, and municipal planning.
+Electrical engineers establish careers in a wide range of industries, including clean energy, robotics, and instrumentation, among many others.

 Of course, the aerospace industry employs engineers in every discipline offered at Embry-Riddle.

-Engineering faculty perform important research with real-world implications.
-This research could not be conducted without the assistance from students, both undergraduate and graduate.
-And engineering students are involved in research as part of their own coursework, as well as within interest groups, and for student competitions.
-Read about some featured projects below, or search for more at erau.edu/research.
+Engineering faculty perform important research with real-world applications.
+This research could not be conducted without assistance from students, both undergraduate and graduate.
+Engineering students are involved in research as part of their own coursework, within interest groups, and for student competitions.
+Read about some featured projects below or search for more at erau.edu/research.